PyJonny22/Interpretability-of-Artifical-Intelligence/README.md

 # Interpretability-of-Artifical-Intelligence
-In this repo I will start to build up from the very basics of Interpretability methods and techniques.
+In this repo we will start to develop the problem of AI Interpretability and Explainability from its very basics, including presentations, methods and demos.